genesiscloud/genesis-cloud-inference-articles/art03.md

 wide_resnet50_2            7.98                6.63                  5.63                 2.80                2.75
 ```

-For all the covered models and batch size 1 there is almost no performance improvement compared to
+For all the considered models and batch size of 1 there is almost no performance improvement compared to
-the performance results for RTX 3080 listed above.
+the results for RTX 3080 listed above.